juanmaGHutchison/neovim_docker/README.md

 # Dockerized Neovim Setup

-This repository provides a portable Docker-based Neovim setup with custom configurations, plugins, and shortcuts pre-installed.
-The setup allows users to run Neovim with your preferred environment without requiring local installation of Neovim or plugins.
+This repository provides a portable-offline Docker-based Neovim setup with custom configurations, plugins, and shortcuts pre-installed.
+The setup allows users to run Neovim with your preferred environment without requiring local installation of Neovim.

 ## Features